Flotomate/product_docs/source/report-management/create-&-edit.rst

 Setting Conditions to Filter Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Section-I (Figure 1) is where you set conditions to filter data before it is used for generating Reports
+Section-I (:numref:`rf1`) is where you set conditions to filter data before it is used for generating Reports

 The condition parameters are different for each module, but the way they